West Virginia Slip and Fall Lawyer

 4. Report your accident and injuries

-If you fall at a business or public place such as a store, supermarket, restaurant or mall, you should immediately report your accident to management.
+If you fall at a business or a public place such as a store, supermarket, restaurant or mall, you should immediately report your accident to management.
 If you slip and fall and are injured on public property, call 911.
 It is very important to document your accident and injuries in this way.
 Incident or accident reports document important information, including the date and time of your fall, the names of witnesses, and the circumstances of your injuries.
 Most importantly, incident and accident reports provide tangible evidence that your slip and fall accident actually occurred in case there are no witnesses or witnesses later become unavailable.

-What Compensation is Available for Slip and Fall Injury Claims?
+What Compensation Is Available for Slip and Fall Injury Claims?

 The compensation you may be able to recover will depend on the details of your claim and your injuries.
 For example, did you suffer minor sprains and strains or a more serious condition like a brain injury?
 That said, common forms of compensation including: